enguy-hub/BayDetect/README.md

     git clone --recursive https://github.com/enguy-hub/BayDetect.git

-#### 2. Fetch new updates for `cameratraps` and `ai4eutils` submodules and specific snapshot for 'yolov5' submodule
+#### 2. Fetch new updates for `cameratraps` and `ai4eutils` submodules and a specific snapshot for 'yolov5' submodule

-- For ai4eutils, cd into `/ai4eutils` directory and run the following command:
+- For ai4eutils, cd into `/ai4eutils` directory and run the following commands:

       `git checkout master`
       `git pull`

-- For cameratraps, cd into `/cameratraps` directory and run the following command:
+- For cameratraps, cd into `/cameratraps` directory and run the following commands:

       `git checkout main`
       `git pull`